actionsflow/actionsflow/packages/actionsflow/README.md

 ## 🔥 Features

 - **Totally Free!** Actionsflow is based on [Github actions](https://docs.github.com/en/actions).
-To run an Actionsflow workflow, all you need to do is [create a repository from the Actionsflow template repository](https://github.com/actionsflow/actionsflow-workflow-default/generate).
+To run an Actionsflow workflow, all you need to do is [create a repository from the Actionsflow template repository](https://github.com/actionsflow/actionsflow-workflow-default/generate), or, you can also [deploy a self-hosted version](https://actionsflow.github.io/docs/self-hosted).
 - **Leverage Community Triggers**.
 You can use [community-provided triggers](https://actionsflow.github.io/docs/triggers/#triggers-list) like Slack, RSS, Webhook, Typeform, Email, Reddit, NPM, Telegram, Twitter, etc. You can also easily [create your own triggers](https://actionsflow.github.io/docs/creating-triggers/).
 - **Support Almost ALL Actions of [Github Actions](https://github.com/marketplace?type=actions)**.
 Actionsflow uses [act](https://github.com/nektos/act) (a tool for running GitHub Actions locally) to run the jobs on your workflow file.
 With [these awesome Github actions](https://actionsflow.github.io/docs/actions/), you can connect with IFTTT, Zapier, or other services like Slack, Telegram, Facebook, Twitter, Line, etc.
 - **Simple Workflow Configuration**.
 The Actionsflow configuration format is the same as [Github actions](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow).
 If you've written a [Github actions file](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) before, you'll find defining an Actionsflow workflow file really easy.